PadmarajBhat/js/AngularJS_SelfStudy.md

 * decoding : https://www.youtube.com/watch?v=tygNPckEZbw
     * like we have *extern* in *C*, we have *declare* in *javascript*.
 A declaration in the current module/file indicating the some other module has the definition of the variable.
     * Now there is a debatable point :
         * the google chart script is loaded in the index.html file.
 This is against the lazy loading principle.
-Can make the initial load slower.
+Can make the initial load slower. it will have impact on performance as indicate in the intro of https://codinglatte.com/posts/angular/lazy-loading-scripts-and-styles-angular/
-            * there are discussions like https://stackoverflow.com/a/50674496/8693106 which talk about the loading the scipt in the component but that is not the standard way of lazy loading mechanism in Angular.
+            * there are discussions like https://stackoverflow.com/a/50674496/8693106 which talk about the loading the scipt in the component.
+            ```
+            private loadExternalStyles(styleUrl: string) {
+              return new Promise((resolve, reject) => {
+                const styleElement = document.createElement('link');
+                styleElement.href = styleUrl;
+                styleElement.onload = resolve;
+                document.head.appendChild(styleElement);
+              });
+            }
+            ```
+            * intuition here is that we are dynamically adding a element to already loaded html associate a promise object to it.
+            * in the caller you just have to wait till the promise object to have resolved state.